rsonger/software-engineering-lab/_posts/2024-04-10-windows-points.md

 3. Run algorithms for physics simulations and collision detection.
 4. **Send vertex attributes and shader source code to the GPU for rendering.**

 All the test applications we make in the following lessons will perform tasks 1, 2, and 4.
-Task 3 is left as an exercise for the intrepid reader who would like to try building physical simulations or interactive games.
+Task 3 is left as an exercise for the intrepid reader who would like to try building physics simulations or interactive games.

 In this lesson, we will use Pygame to complete tasks 1 and 2 in the section called [Creating Windows with Pygame](#creating-windows-with-pygame) below.
 A simple example of completing task 4 is then provided in the section called [Drawing a Point](#drawing-a-point).